-According to the 2019 Cost of a Data Breach Report by the Ponemon Institute, for the ninth year in a row, healthcare organizations have had the highest average cost associated with a data breach at $6.45 million – over 60% more than the global average for all industries.
+According to the 2019 Cost of a Data Breach Report by the Ponemon Institute, for the ninth year in a row, healthcare organizations have had the highest average cost of a data breach at $6.45 million – over 60% more than the global average for all industries.

 Not only does the healthcare industry suffer from the highest costs for data breaches – it also takes the most time to identify and contain them: on average, it takes healthcare organizations 236 days to identify a problem and 93 days to contain it.

 With all these numbers, it’s no wonder that the Health Insurance Portability and Accountability Act (HIPAA) pay lots of attention to unauthorized disclosures of protected health information (PHI), improper disposal of PHI, unauthorized access to PHI by cybercriminals and rogue healthcare employees, and other IT security and privacy breaches.